 DAY 8 - AUSTRIA . .
 Tyrolean Village near Innsbruck.

 The peaceful villages, tucked in the valleys around Innsbruck, provide the perfect location for a relaxing day.
-Frescoed and flower-adorned chalets create an idyllic atmosphere as you walk through town observing daily life in Austria.
+Frescoed and flower-adorned chalets create an idyllic atmosphere as you walk through town.
 Viewed from an outdoor café or along one of the numerous hiking paths, the Tyrolean Alps present breathtaking scenery.
 For further exploration, trams or trains offer easy and direct transportation between the villages and Innsbruck.
 Another choice is the full day optional Bavarian Palace excursion, which includes a guided tour of the extravagant Linderhof Palace.
 Try a local restaurant for your independent dinner or join the optional Tyrolean Show & Dinner for an evening of authentic Austrian folklore, music, and dancing.
 (Breakfast)

 DAY 9 - ITALY . .
 Dolomite Mountains - Lake Garda - Verona - Bussolengo.